Pin Money

 Pin Money is an 1831 novel by the British writer Catherine Gore, originally published in three volumes.
 It was part of the group of silver fork novels published during the later Regency era that focuses on life in the fashionable British upper classes.
 The Westminster Review considered the male characters to be more skilfully drawn than the female.
 Another review suggested that there was too much product placement in the novel, advertising the goods of various London shops.

+("Pin money" is an allowance given to a wife or dependant for personal use, or personal petty cash.)